Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Introduction

 \paragraph{Broad-Phase} The broad-phase of a \ac{CCD} algorithm usually aims at detecting collision between (axis-aligned) boxes around primitives.
 Several existing methods simplify the problem by either checking for collisions only at the end of the time interval (i.e., discrete collision detection) or by assuming that only a small fraction of the scene moves.
 These simplifications allow for faster algorithms but may lead to unrealistic results when dealing with elastic bodies.
 Many acceleration data structures exist (e.g., hash grids, spatial trees, bounding volumes hierarchies) to avoid checking ``far away'' boxes, each providing different advantages in different situations.
 However, most of these structures are complex to parallelize, in particular on \acp{GPU} where dynamic memory allocation is not an option.
 Additionally, these structures' complexity makes it hard to verify and ensure correctness when using floating-point computations.
 In our work, we discovered that the simplest strategy, sweep along the most varying principal axis, is the most effective on \acp{GPU}.
 The algorithm requires only a parallel sort for the sweep, then every \ac{GPU} core will compare pairs of boxes.
 This strategy is not only massively parallel, but it is also trivial to ensure correctness: the only computation performed on the boxes is a comparison between floating-point numbers, which is exact.

-\paragraph{Narrow-Phase} \citet{Snyder1993Interval} introduced a conservative narrow-phase \ac{CCD} algorithm that properly handles numerical errors by employing interval arithmetic. \Ac{TI} \ac{CCD}~\cite{Bolun2021Benchmark} used a similar idea and developed a faster \ac{CCD} method by replacing intervals with inclusion predicates.
+\paragraph{Narrow-Phase} \citet[Snyder et al.]{Snyder1993Interval} introduced a conservative narrow-phase \ac{CCD} algorithm that properly handles numerical errors by employing interval arithmetic. \Ac{TI} \ac{CCD}~\cite{Bolun2021Benchmark} used a similar idea and developed a faster \ac{CCD} method by replacing intervals with inclusion predicates.
 Unfortunately, \ac{TI} cannot be directly translated to \ac{GPU} as it contains several branches, dynamic allocation, and high register use\footnote{On modern GPU architectures, the number of registers per core is extremely limited, and this puts a limit on how many local variables can be used in every function.}.
 We propose a novel algorithm based on the same idea as \ac{TI}, redesigned to be \ac{GPU} friendly.

 \paragraph{Contributions} In our work, we introduce a dataset for \ac{CCD} on linearized trajectories of five scenes obtained from different simulators containing between 50 thousand to half a million primitives (i.e., vertex-face and edge-edge).
-For every successive pair of frames, we compute the ground truth Boolean result and time of impact using a symbolic solver~\cite{Mathematica}.
+For every successive pair of frames, we compute the ground truth Boolean result and \ac{TOI} using a symbolic solver~\cite{Mathematica}.
 We use this dataset to validate the output of several \ac{CCD} algorithms.

 Additionally, we introduce a novel \ac{GPU} \ac{CCD} implementation.
 Given two meshes for the start and end of a step, our method returns the time at which the impact occurs.
-Our pipeline includes the novel parallel broad-phase algorithm we call \emph{Sweep and Tiniest Queue} as well as a GPU-friendly variant of the \ac{TI} algorithm.
+Our pipeline includes the novel parallel broad-phase algorithm we call \emph{\ac{STQ}} as well as a GPU-friendly variant of the \ac{TI} algorithm.

+\revv{To foster the adoption and development of future linear \ac{CCD} algorithms, and to evaluate their correctness, scalability, and overall performance, we release the dataset with analytic ground truth, the implementation of all the algorithms, our testing framework, and the implementation of our \ac{STQ} and \ac{GPU} \ac{TI}.
+Links to all of these (and our accompanying video) can be found on our web page: \href{https://continuous-collision-detection.github.io/scalable_ccd}{continuous-collision-detection.github.io/scalable\_ccd}.}